Mrs. Chou Likes A Private Fee-for-service

 Addressing the Cost Considerations

 While the PFFS model offers numerous advantages, it's essential to consider the financial implications.
-Patients are responsible for paying the full cost of services upfront, which can be a significant barrier for some individuals.
-However, some PFFS arrangements may allow for negotiated fees or payment plans, making the model more accessible.
+On the flip side, some PFFS arrangements may allow for negotiated fees or payment plans, making the model more accessible.
+That's why patients are responsible for paying the full cost of services upfront, which can be a significant barrier for some individuals.
 Additionally, patients may be able to submit claims to their insurance company for reimbursement, depending on their coverage.

 Financial aspects of the PFFS model: